OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

 We next add actual peaks into the spectrum (a single peak at 401.5 *m/z* and 900 intensity).
 Additional metadata can be stored in data arrays for each peak (e.g. use cases care peak annotations or  "Signal to Noise" values for each peak.
-Finally, we add the spectrum to an ``MSExperiment`` container to save it using the ``MzMLFile`` class in a file called "testfile.mzML".
+Finally, we add the spectrum to an :py:class:`~.MSExperiment` container to save it using the :py:class:`~.MzMLFile` class in a file called "testfile.mzML".

 You can now open the resulting spectrum in a spectrum viewer.
 We use the OpenMS viewer ``TOPPView`` (which you will get when you install OpenMS from the